theneva/Partials-in-Java/README.md

-# Simulating partial classes in Java
+# JMenuBar generation from JSON

-This is not to be taken seriously.
-Reflection is fun!
+This branch is just a proof-of-concept for JMenuBar generation from a JSON file with GSON.